 But how do you know what works?

-If you want to drive more leads to your estate planning law firm, you need to look at the big picture and find ways to connect with your target clients.
+If you want to drive more qualified leads to your estate planning law firm, you need to look at the big picture and find strategic ways to connect with your target clients.
+Here's how successful estate planning attorneys are doing exactly that.

 A winning law firm marketing strategy for an estate planning firm starts by orienting yourself to the market.